cms-sw/cms-sw.github.io/tutorial-merge-usercode-repository-in-cmssw.md

 cms-merge-topic` command to bring in your changes.

-The first step, once again is to checkout some CMSSW package to setup CMS environment (again this will be replaced by `git cms-init`):
+The first step, once again is to checkout some CMSSW package to setup CMS
+environment:

-   git cms-addpkg FWCore/Version
+    git cms-init

-done this you'll have to add your usercode repository as one of the available ones.
+Once this is done you'll have to add your usercode repository as one of the available ones.
 This is done via the standard [git remote add](https://www.kernel.org/pub/software/scm/git/docs/git-remote.html) command: